openebs-archive/openebs-docs/docs/jivaguide.md

 openebs_writes # Write Input/Outputs on Volume
 ```

 Grafana charts can be built for the above Prometheus metrics.
-Some metrics of OpenEBS volumes are available automatically at MayaOnline when you connect the Kubernetes cluster to it.
+Some metrics of OpenEBS volumes are available automatically at [Director Online](https://director.mayadata.io/) when you connect the Kubernetes cluster to it.
 See an example screenshot below.

 ![jiva-monitor](/docs/assets/svg/volume-monitor.svg)

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

 OpenEBS volume can be backed up and restore along with application using velero plugin.
 It helps the user for taking backup of OpenEBS volumes to a third party storage location and then restoration of the data whenever it needed.
 The steps for taking backup and restore are following.

 <h4><a class="anchor" aria-hidden="true" id="prerequisties-bkp-restore"></a>Prerequisites</h3>